4 min read

 How do I know if I need a career change or just a new boss?

-Assess whether you actually enjoy the core tasks of your profession.
+Check whether you actually enjoy the core tasks of your profession.
 If you love the work but hate the environment, it is a boss problem.
-If the work itself feels like a constant uphill battle against your personality, it might be time to assess your career path.
+If the work itself feels like a constant fight against your personality, it might be time to assess your career path.

 Can my work personality change over time?

-While your skills and interests grow, your core work personality – how you naturally prefer to process information and interact with others – tends to remain stable.
-Assessing your career based on these stable traits provides more long-term satisfaction.
+Your skills and interests grow, but your core work personality, how you naturally prefer to process information and interact with others, tends to stay stable.
+Assessing your career against these steady traits gives you more lasting satisfaction.

 What if my job requires me to be a personality type I'm not?

-Most of us have to flex into other types occasionally.
-The key is balance.
-If you are a Pioneer forced to act like an Auditor 90% of the time, you will likely feel drained.
-Aim for a role where your dominant preference is used at least 60-70% of the time.
+Most of us have to flex into other types occasionally, so the key is balance.
+If you are a Pioneer forced to act like an Auditor most of the time, you will likely feel drained.
+Aim for a role where your dominant preference is used at least 60 to 70 per cent of the time.

 Is it too late to assess my career in my 40s or 50s?

 Never.
-In fact, professionals in this age bracket often have the best results because they have enough life experience to recognise their natural patterns.
-Understanding your work personality can make the second half of your career your most fulfilling.
+Professionals in this bracket often get the best results, because they have enough experience to recognise their natural patterns.
+Understanding your work personality can make the second half of your career the most satisfying part.

 Related